Kynjii/Kynjii/README.md

 ## Projects

-Here are some of my public repositories:
+Here are some of my repositories:

 ### Frontend Mentor Challenges - Ongoing
 The goal of each task is to match the design given as accurately as possible which unfortunately means you've likely seen these a million times.